mybonk/mybonk-wiki/docs/INSTALLATION.md

 - **MY₿ONK operator**: A "MY₿ONK user" that got really serious about it and decided to learn more, move to the next level.
 Has some "skin in the game" on MAINNET and is happy to experiment on SIGNET.
 Many operators take part in nodes Federation or create their own Federation.
 - **MY₿ONK hacker**: A "MY₿ONK operator" so deep in the rabbit hole, bitcoin, privacy and sovereignty that he became a MY₿ONK hacker.
 That's an advanced user, student, Maker, researcher, security expert .etc...
 Just want to tear things apart.
 Love to use command line.
 On SIGNET.

-### Overview
-This small ecosystem consists of only two elements that we are going to build together:

-- **One orchestration machine:**
-  This machine is used to orchestrate your fleet of MY₿ONK consoles, it is essentially a Linux with a few additional software installed including the Nix package manager.
-- **One MY₿ONK console:**
-  This machine runs the [MY₿ONK stack](/docs/MYBONK_stack.md) on NixOS.
-It is setup once and its configuration can be updated remotly using MY₿ONK orchestration machine.

 ### Advice
 - **Don't trust, verify**: Anything you download on the internet is at risk of being malicious software.
 Know your sources.
 Always run the GPG (signature) or SHA-256 (hash) verification (typically next to the download link of an image or package there is a sting of hexadecimal characters).
 - **Nix vs. NixOS**: It is very important to understand the concept that nix and nixOS are two different things: